 By Shatner’s own admission in his autobiography Up Till Now, there were very few professional actors in Toronto at the time.
 It makes complete sense that he would have known Kathy Burt-McNeil and therefore may have associated with her.
-The timeline given by McNeil also seems to check out: Shatner would have been back in Toronto in March of 1956 after his short Broadway stint in Tamburlaine the Great, and could certainly have had a drunken evening with a rebounding McNeil that led to Sloan’s conception.
+The timeline given by McNeil also seems to check out: Shatner would have been back in Toronto in March of 1956 after his short Broadway stint in Tamburlaine the Great, and could certainly have had an intimate evening with a rebounding McNeil that led to Sloan’s conception.
 We know as well (from the above photos on the set of “Forever Galatea”) that Shatner and McNeil worked together at least once while in Toronto.
 And McNeil’s story of meeting Shatner on Broadway in 1962 also checks out (timing wise, at least); he was co-starring in A Shot in the Dark during that period.

-But there is a lot of circumstantial evidence coming from Peter Sloan that really can’t be corroborated.
-James Doohan’s assertion that Shatner and McNeil were acquainted (Doohan is now dead and he hated Shatner more than almost any other human alive,) the meeting between Sloan and Shatner in 1984 (there is no photographic or other evidence that this occurred) and Shatner’s subsequent tacit admission to Sloan that he was his father (no one witnessed this) among other things.
+But there is a lot of circumstantial evidence and hearsay coming from Peter Sloan that really can’t be corroborated.
+James Doohan’s assertion that Shatner and McNeil were acquainted (Doohan is now dead and he hated Shatner more than almost any other human alive,) the meeting between Sloan and Shatner in 1984 (there is no photographic or other evidence that this occurred) and Shatner’s subsequent tacit admission to Sloan that he was his father (no one witnessed this) among many other things.
 And reading the entire account from Sloan’s book does make it seem like Shatner was being a little more guarded about whether he actually was his father.
 He (unsurprisingly) had no recollection of Kathy Burt, was wary when James Doohan’s name was brought up (man, those two hated each other) and kept telling Peter that “it doesn’t matter who your father is, Peter.”

 Also, there may be some revisionist history and confirmation bias.
 In his book, Sloan says that his mother always thought that the other man was his father and not Shatner.
 It was only after meeting Sloan, and saw some of Shatner’s “mannerisms” in Peter that she became convinced that Shatner was the actual father.
 But at other times, we hear that Kathy Burt-McNeil always thought Shatner was the father…a contradiction.
 And really, there is a lot of cherry-picking in his book.
 He touts as fact that Kathy McNeil “knew” she was pregnant, and that she wrote to him and said that it was very possible that Shatner was the father.
 But if you read the whole letter (and I have,) the very next line she writes that the other guy could very well be the actual father instead.